AttiPlayz/premade-mc-server/README.md

 5. Open RUN.BAT to start server

+NOTE: To learn how to install plugins check the guides folder

 (Uses PaperMC by https://papermc.io/)
 (I am not affiliated in any way with mojang, the creators of minecraft.
 All software belongs to them or PaperMC)